dbojan/howto/README.md

 ## printer prints gibberish on windows 11

-aka post, connection, keep alive text, when you replug, or turn printer on.
+aka post, ipp, connection, keep alive text, when you replug, or turn printer on.
 Also, when you click 'cancel' on the printer, it won't print anything for next 5 minutes :D

 known issue recall for KB5051987 for Windows 11 shoud fix it, if not: